Long memory score-driven models as approximations for rough Ornstein-Uhlenbeck processes: Introduction

 This paper establishes that a sequence of long memory score-driven models, under appropriate scaling, converges weakly to a rough Ornstein-Uhlenbeck (OU) process.
 By modeling time-varying parameters as log-volatility (as in EGARCH-type models), we obtain the limit a class of rough volatility models.
 Consequently, long memory score-driven volatility models can serve as discrete-time approximations for such rough volatility models, facilitating efficient Monte Carlo simulations for financial applications.
 To the best of our knowledge, apart from \cite{wang2025rough}'s approach using INAR($\infty$) processes to approximate the rough Heston model, this study presents one of the few methodologies employing time series models to approximate rough volatility processes.
 Moreover, we present specific examples of long memory score-driven volatility models to further demonstrate the practical versatility and broad applicability of our theoretical results.

 The remainder of the paper is structured as follows.
 Section \ref{sec:long} introduces the long memory score-driven models that we focus on and provides a heuristic derivation of their continuous-time limits.
-In Section \ref{sec:main results}, we establish the main convergence results and presents their proofs.
-Section \ref{sec:examples} applies these results to volatility modeling, illustrating with the Gamma-GED-EGARCH($\infty$) model and its extension.
+In Section \ref{sec:main results}, we present our main convergence results.
+Proofs of the theorems are given in the main text when brief; all remaining proofs are deferred to the \ref{A}.
+Section \ref{sec:examples} applies these results to volatility modeling, illustrating with the Gamma-GED-EGARCH($\infty$) model and its extension, with the related proofs provided in \ref{B}.
 We conducts corresponding approximations of rough volatility models and option pricing.
 Section \ref{sec:conclusion} concludes our findings and provides an outlook for future research.